Class includes four forwards and two defensemen

 Ohio State at Michigan Nov.
 29

-Steve Rohlik enters the 2013-14 season as a head coach for the first time in his collegiate coaching career.
-Rohlik was named the ninth head coach in Ohio State men's hockey history in April 2013 after serving as the associate head coach for the Ohio State program the last three seasons.
-He has 16 years experience as a Division I coach and during his career, has recruited and/or coached two Hobey Baker Award winners, 13 All-Americans, including Buckeye goaltender Brady Hjelle in 2012-13, and 18 players who have reached the NHL.
+Steve Rohlik, who was named the ninth head coach in Ohio State men's hockey history in April 2013, is in his second year at the helm of the program.
+He spent three years as the team's associate head coach and has more than 16 years experience as a Division I coach.
+During his career, he has recruited and/or coached two Hobey Baker Award winners, 14 All-Americans, including Buckeye goaltender Brady Hjelle in 2012-13 and forward Ryan Dzingel in 2013-14, and nearly 20 players who have reached the NHL.